 Baked eggs of any sort are often thought of as a brunch dish, but I actually love to eat this any time of day, dinner included; the faraway flavors of the sauce make this dish the perfect way to end a long day.
-Keep reading if you want a recipe for cinnamon-spiced eggs.

 1 medium onion, diced small